krithikaak05/fraudguard/README.md

 - 📊 Executive-grade Streamlit dashboard backed by DuckDB
 - ⚡ Sub-second event processing latency
 - 🎯 82% recall on fraudulent transactions

 ---

+## 🎯 Business Problem

+Financial institutions and payment processors lose billions annually to transaction fraud, and the cost of catching it late is far higher than catching it in the moment.
+Most fraud review pipelines are batch based, transactions get flagged hours or days after the fact, by which point funds have often already moved.
+A fraud team needs a system that scores risk the instant a transaction happens, not after a nightly batch job runs.

+**Use case:** A fraud operations or risk team uses this pipeline to answer three questions in real time:

+1. Is this specific transaction, right now, likely fraudulent, and should it be approved or blocked?
+2. Where is fraud concentrated, by card network, email domain, or spend tier, so policy and rules can be tightened in the right places?
+3. What is our estimated financial exposure from fraud this period, and is it trending up or down?

+This project demonstrates that exact workflow end to end: transactions stream in continuously through Kafka, get processed and scored through a Bronze-Silver-Gold pipeline, and surface in a live dashboard a fraud analyst could use to make an actual approve or block decision on a specific transaction, backed by a model with 82% fraud recall and sub second processing latency.

+---